nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/external-templates/default-configuration-templates.md

 Also, it uses Google Vision crop suggestions if a Google API key is found in the configuration.

 All this behavior can be tuned once the template is imported, to fit your custom business rules.
 Please, read the ImageCropper_README script for more details.

+## Nuxeo Self Registration

+This template offers the necessary configuration to allow an anonymous user to request an account in the application, i.e. self-registration, with approval.
+This project depends on the [nuxeo-labs-user-regiustration](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-labs-user-registration) plugin, so both must be installed.
+This plugin is available in the Nuxeo Marketplace.